Surbma/surbma-yoast-breadcrumb-shortcode/readme.txt

 == Installation ==

 1. Upload `surbma-yoast-breadcrumb-shortcode` folder to the `/wp-content/plugins/` directory
-2. Activate the Surbma - Yoast's Breadcrumb Shortcode plugin through the 'Plugins' menu in WordPress
+2. Activate the Surbma - Yoast SEO Breadcrumb Shortcode plugin through the 'Plugins' menu in WordPress
 3. That's it.
 Now you can use the shortcode. :)

 == Frequently Asked Questions ==